Bioethics in Healthcare

 Oftentimes, meeting with the patient, family members, physicians, nurses,

-social workers, chaplains, patient representative, and other members of
+social workers, chaplains, patient representatives, and other members

-the hospital staff can help those involved come to agreement.
-If what
+of the hospital staff can help those involved come to an agreement.
+If

 A Bioethics request can be initiated by any hospital staff, patient or